-- (a) that future space missions can use Earth-to-space links in the 7190-7235 MHz band in conjunction with space-to-Earth links in the 25500-27000 MHz band; - (b) that these space missions may require coherency between Earth-to-space and space-to-Earth links for development of navigational data; - (c) that for space missions which require coherency, a transponder turnaround frequency ratio (TTFR) must be defined; - (d) that the two frequency bands under consideration differ greatly regarding the available bandwidth, and consequently will require many turnaround ratios; - (e) that for reasons of standardization of on-board receiver design, a transponder turnaround frequency ratio containing the number "749" in the numerator should be selected to be consistent with the existing TTFR recommendation for the 7145-7235 MHz and 8400-8500 MHz bands;1 - (f) that an odd number (749) has been selected as an uplink factor (numerator of the TTFR), and thus an even number should be selected as the denominator of the TTFR to prevent downlink harmonic interference with uplink signals; - (g) that for reasons of simplicity of on-board transmitter, turnaround ratios whose numerators and denominators can be factored into a minimum set of small integers are preferable;
+- (a) that future space missions can use Earth-to-space links in the 7190-7235 MHz band in conjunction with space-to-Earth links in the 25500-27000 MHz band; - (b) that these space missions may require coherency between Earth-to-space and space-to-Earth links for development of navigational data; - (c) that for space missions which require coherency, a Transponder Turnaround Frequency Ratio (TTFR) must be defined; - (d) that the two frequency bands under consideration differ greatly regarding the available bandwidth, and consequently will require many TTFRs; - (e) that for reasons of similarity of on-board receiver design, a TTFR containing the number 749 in the numerator should be selected to be consistent with the existing TTFR recommendation for the 7145-7235 MHz and 8400-8500 MHz bands;1 - (f) that an odd number (749) has been selected as an uplink factor (numerator of the TTFR), and thus an even number should be selected as the denominator of the TTFR to prevent downlink harmonic interference with uplink signals; - (g) that for reasons of simplicity of on-board transmitter, TTFRs whose numerators and denominators can be factored into a minimum set of small integers are preferable;

-- (1) that CCSDS agencies use turnaround frequency ratios in Table 2.6.9A-1 for systems operating in the 7190-7235 MHz and 25500-27000 MHz bands; - (2) that these turnaround frequency ratios are only necessary for those space missions which require both cross support from other agencies' Earth stations and coherency between the Earth-to-space and space-to-Earth links.
+- (1) that CCSDS agencies use the TTFRs2 in Table 2.6.9A-1 for systems operating in the 7190-7235 MHz and 25500-27000 MHz bands; - (2) that these TTFRs are only necessary for those space missions which require both cross support from other agencies' Earth stations and coherency between the Earth-to-space and space-to-Earth links.

-1 See CCSDS Recommendation 401 (2.4.2) B-2.
+1 See recommendation 401 (2.6.2) B-2.